What is Embedded Finance and Embedded Fintech?

 Q: What is embedded finance?

-Embedded finance refers to the integration of financial services into non-financial platforms, allowing businesses to offer services like payments, lending, or insurance directly within their existing applications.
+Embedded finance refers to the integration of financial services into non-financial platforms, such as HR software, allowing businesses to offer services like payments, lending, or insurance directly within their existing applications.
 This seamless integration helps streamline processes and create a more cohesive user experience.

 Q: How does embedded fintech differ from embedded finance?